Aliases for BMPR1B Gene

 GeneCards Summary for BMPR1B Gene

 BMPR1B (Bone Morphogenetic Protein Receptor Type 1B) is a Protein Coding gene.
-Diseases associated with BMPR1B include Acromesomelic Dysplasia, Demirhan Type and Brachydactyly, Type A2.
-Among its related pathways are DREAM Repression and Dynorphin Expression and TGF-beta signaling pathway (KEGG).
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with BMPR1B include Brachydactyly, Type A2 and Acromesomelic Dysplasia, Demirhan Type.
+Among its related pathways are Signaling pathways regulating pluripotency of stem cells and mTOR Pathway.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is BMPR1A.

 On ligand binding, forms a receptor complex consisting of two type II and two type I transmembrane serine/threonine kinases.
 Type II receptors phosphorylate and activate type I receptors which autophosphorylate, then bind and activate SMAD transcriptional regulators.
 Receptor for BMP7/OP-1 and GDF5.
 Positively regulates chondrocyte differentiation through GDF5 interaction.